GM President Mark Reuss takes on additional responsibilities

-(Reuters) - General Motors Co (GM.N) said on Wednesday President Mark Reuss would now oversee North America, South America, China and international regions.
+Oct 30 (Reuters) - General Motors Co said on Wednesday President Mark Reuss would now oversee North America, South America, China and international regions.

 Reuss, who was named president in January 2019 to drive GM's global product development, will continue to report to Chairman and CEO Mary Barra, the company said. (bit.ly/2JA5oYm)